International Panel on Fissile Materials: Members

 Li Bin (China) received his Bachelor and Master Degrees in Physics from Peking University and his Ph.
 D. from China Academy of Engineering Physics.
 In 1993, he joined the Institute of Applied Physics and Computational Mathematics (IAPCM) as a research fellow working on Comprehensive Test Ban Treaty supporting Chinese negotiation team.
 In 1994, Dr. Li received a post-doctoral fellowship on peace and security.
 He then spent his first fellowship year at the Defense and Arms Control Studies Program at Massachusetts Institute of Technology (MIT) and the second year at the Center for Energy and Environmental Studies at Princeton University.
-In the summer of 1996, Dr. Li went back to IAPCM in Beijing, where he was appointed as the director of Arms Control Division and the executive deputy director of the Program for Science and National Security Studies.
+In the summer of 1996, Dr. Li went back to IAPCM in Beijing, where he was appointed director of Arms Control Division and the executive deputy director of the Program for Science and National Security Studies.
 Dr. Li attended the last round of CTBT negotiations as a technical advisor to the Chinese negotiation team.
-In 1999, Dr. Li left IAPCM to establish a research center, Institute of Science and Public Affairs based at China Youth College for Political Science.
-At the end of 2000, Dr. Li joined the faculty of Tsinghua University.
+In 1999, Dr. Li left IAPCM to establish the Institute of Science and Public Affairs based at China Youth College for Political Science.
+At the end of 2000, he joined the faculty of Tsinghua University.
 Now he is professor on international studies and the director of Arms Control Program at the Institute of International Studies, Tsinghua University.

-Gordon MacKerron (United Kingdom) is Director of Science and Technology Policy Research (SPRU) and a professor in the School of Business, Management and Economics at Sussex University.
+Gordon MacKerron (United Kingdom) was until 2014 Director of Science and Technology Policy Research (SPRU) and a professor in the School of Business, Management and Economics at Sussex University.
 He previously directed the Energy Group within SPRU and in 2001 was Deputy leader of the UK Government's Energy Review team.
-He was chair of the UK government's independent Committee on Radioactive Waste Management (2003-2007).
+He was founding chair of the UK government's independent Committee on Radioactive Waste Management (2003-2007).
 In 2010, he was appointed for a three year term to the UK Royal Commission on Environmental Pollution to advise the Queen, the UK government, parliament and the public on environmental issues.

-Seyed Hossein Mousavian is a Research Scholar at the Program on Science and Global Security.
-He is a former diplomat who served as Iran's Ambassador to Germany (1990-1997), head of the Foreign Relations Committee of Iran's National Security Council (1997-2005) and as spokesman for Iran in its nuclear negotiations with the European Union (2003-5).
-He has taught at Islamic Azad University (Tehran), served as Vice President of Iran's official Center for Strategic Research (Tehran) and was the editor in chief of the Tehran Times.
+Seyed Hossein Mousavian (Iran) is a Research Scholar at the Program on Science and Global Security.
+He is a former diplomat who served as Iran's Ambassador to Germany (1990-1997), head of the Foreign Relations Committee of Iran's National Security Council (1997-2005) and spokesman for Iran in its nuclear negotiations with the European Union (2003-5).
+He has taught at Islamic Azad University (Tehran), served as Vice President of Iran's official Center for Strategic Research (Tehran) and was editor in chief of the Tehran Times.
 Mousavian has a PhD in international relations from the University of Kent (UK).
 His work focuses on options for resolving the crisis over Iran's nuclear program through diplomacy, improving US-Iran relations and improving prospects for a nuclear weapon-free zone in the Middle East.

 Ole Reistad (Norway) is a Research Scientist with a joint appointment at the University of Oslo and the Norwegian Radiation Protection Authority.
 He has a Ph.D. in physics (2008) from the Norwegian University of Science and Technology.
 His work has focused primarily on highly enriched uranium issues and the security and safety of the naval spent nuclear fuel on Russia's Kola Peninsula.
 He is a co-organizer of the Norway-UK cooperative study on the verification of nuclear-warhead dismantlement.

 Henrik Salander (Sweden) is presently a Senior Advisor to SIPRI, the Stockholm International Peace Research Institute.
 He was chair of the Middle Powers Initiative 2008-10, an NGO dedicated to elimination of nuclear weapons.
-Previously, he was Ambassador and Deputy Director-General of Sweden's Ministry for Foreign Affairs, and Head of the Department for Disarmament and Non-Proliferation.
+Previously, he was Ambassador and Deputy Director-General of Sweden's Ministry for Foreign Affairs and Head of the Department for Disarmament and Non-Proliferation.
 During 2004 - 06, he was Secretary-General of the WMD Commission chaired by Hans Blix.
 He led Sweden's delegation to the 2000 NPT Review Conference where Sweden, along with the six other members of the New Agenda Coalition (Brazil, Egypt, Ireland, Mexico, New Zealand and South Africa), extracted from the NPT weapon states 13 specific commitments to steps toward ending the nuclear arms race, reducing their nuclear arsenals and the danger of nuclear use, and establishing a framework for irreversible disarmament.
 Salander was Sweden's Ambassador to the Geneva Conference on Disarmament (1999 - 2003) where he authored the 2002 "Five Ambassadors" Compromise Proposal to start negotiations on an FM(C)T and other treaties.
 He also chaired the 2002 session of the Preparatory Committee for the 2005 NPT Review Conference.

 Annette Schaper (Germany) is a Senior Research Associate at the Peace Research Institute in Frankfurt.
 Her Ph.D.
 (1987) is in experimental physics from Düsseldorf University.
 She co-founded the Interdisciplinary Research Group in Science, Technology, and Security at the Institute of Nuclear Physics at the Darmstadt University of Technology.
 She was a part-time member of the German delegation to the negotiations on the Comprehensive Test Ban Treaty and a member of the German delegation at the 1995 NPT Review and Extension Conference.
 Her research covers nuclear arms control and its technical aspects, including the test ban, a fissile material cut-off and verification of nuclear disarmament.